dinde451/jarr.d1/Jarulfs_Guide.md

 (that is an account name).
 The person using the account name (and thus in Diablo having a character named so), will always automatically gain operator status when joining the channel.
-Others can only gain operator status by the /designate command (see chapter 9.2 for more information).
+Others can only gain operator status by the /designate command (see CHAPTER_LINK_commands-available-in-chat-channels for more information).

 ### Commands available in chat channels